 The project has upgraded a 10 km section of the Midland Highway between Kempton and Melton Mowbray, in two stages, to achieve a minimum 3 star AusRAP rating in accordance with the Midland Highway 10 year Action Plan.
 Stage 1 of the project has upgraded a 4.4 km section from north of Kempton to Melton Mowbray.

 The upgrade of the Midland Highway (Kempton to Melton Mowbray) will deliver significant safety benefits, in particular, a reduction in the incidence of head-on crashes.

 The project has achieved a minimum 3 star AusRAP rating on this section of the Midland Highway.

-The Australian Government committed $10,368,000 to Stage 1 of this project with the Tasmanian Government contributing the balance.
+The Australian Government committed $10.3 million to Stage 1 of this project with the Tasmanian Government contributing $2.6 million.